mjordan/larkm/README.md

 ### Creating a new ARK

-REST clients can provide a `shoulder` and/or an `identifer` value in the requst body.
+REST clients can provide a `naan,` a `shoulder` and/or an `identifer` value in the requst body.

 * Clients must always provide a `target` value.
+* If a NAAN is not provided, larkm will use its default NAAN.
 * If a shoulder is not provided, larkm will use its default shoulder.
 * If an identifier is not provided, larkm will generate a v4 UUID as the identifier.
 * If an identifier is provided, it must not contain a shoulder.